Sarazi language

-Sarazi has similarities both to Kashmiri, and to neighbouring Western Pahari languages like Bhaderwahi, though it is nowadays most often classified with the latter.
+Sarazi has similarities to the neighbouring Western Pahari languages like Bhaderwahi, though it is nowadays most often classified with the latter.
 Various local names for the language, which may represent distinct dialects, include Bhagwali, Deswali, and Korarwali.

 Sarazi is not often used in writing, but when written, the default choice for a script falls on Perso-Arabic.
 The Latin script is also common, whereas Devanagari and the historical Takri script are encountered occasionally.